 This shield makes it easy to control two brushed DC motors with your Arduino or Arduino-compatible board.
 Its dual MC33926 motor drivers operate from 5 to 28 V and can deliver a continuous 3 A per motor.
 These great drivers also offer current-sense feedback and accept ultrasonic PWM frequencies for quieter operation.
 The Arduino pin mappings can all be customized if the defaults are not convenient, and the motor driver control lines are broken out along the left side of the shield for general-purpose use without an Arduino.

 This shield makes it easy to build an Arduino-controlled Zumo robot.
 The shield mounts onto an assembled Zumo chassis, connecting directly to the chassis’s battery terminals and motors, and the Arduino plugs into the shield, face down.
-The shield includes dual motor drivers, a buzzer for playing simple sounds and music, a user pushbutton, and a 3-axis accelerometer and compass.
-It boosts the battery voltage to power the Arduino, and it breaks out the Arduino I/O lines, reset button, and user LED for convenient access and to accommodate additional sensors for things like obstacle and edge detection.
+This shield includes dual motor drivers, a buzzer for playing simple sounds and music, a user pushbutton, and a 3-axis accelerometer, compass, and gyroscope.
+The shield boosts the battery voltage to power the Arduino, and it breaks out the Arduino I/O lines, reset button, and user LED for convenient access and to accommodate additional sensors for things like obstacle and edge detection.

-This combination deal contains most of the parts you need to build an Arduino-controlled Zumo robot.
+This kit contains most of the parts you need to build an Arduino-controlled Zumo robot.
 It consists of a Zumo Shield for Arduino, v1.2, a Zumo chassis kit, and a Zumo blade.
 You will also need a pair of micro metal gearmotors, four AA batteries, and an A-Star 32U4 Prime or Arduino to complete your Zumo robot (motors, batteries, and Arduino sold separately).
 This product is a kit; assembly (including soldering) is required.

 Unleash your Arduino!
 This shield allows you to interface Wixel wireless modules to your Arduino (and other compatible products), enabling simple wireless programming, debugging, and control using standard Arduino software.
 Wixel developers can also use this item as a Wixel prototyping board.